 Circular Saw Blades vary in both quality and price.
 When you spend good money getting the right circular saw blade for the work you have planned makes sense.
 Spending a lot of cash on the wrong TCT circular saw blade can be as bad as spending too little money on a poor quality saw blade.
 It's all about balance between the amount of work the circular saw blade will have to do, finish of cut, life span, cost and most importantly matching the circular saw blade to your table saw, mitre saw, chop saw, circular saw or radial arm saw.

-The greater the number of teeth that a circular saw blade has generally gives a finer finish but there is a point where increasing the number of teeth will have no effect.
-More teeth will create a greater load on your machine which can often lead to your machine running slower.
-Because the important thing about getting a good finish is the time between each tip arriving at the material.
+The greater the number of teeth that a circular saw blade has generally gives a finer finish but there is a point where increasing the number of teeth on the circular saw blade will have no effect.
+More teeth on a circular saw blade will create a greater load on your circular saw or chop saw saw which can often lead to your machine running slower.
+Because the important thing about getting a good finish is the time between each tip on a circular saw blade arriving at the material.
 The shorter the time gap the better the finish.
 Different materials also react in different ways when being cut.
-A blade needs to be able to clear material from the material being cut so sometimes a compromise on finish has to be allowed for if a good cutting speed is to be maintained and more importantly your machine will be able to run without being over loaded.
+A circular saw blade needs to be able to clear material from the material being cut so sometimes a compromise on finish has to be allowed for if a good cutting speed is to be maintained and more importantly your saw will be able to run without being over loaded.

-General rules for the angle of the blade you require is governed by the type of the machine that you have.
+General rules for the angle of the circular saw blade you require is governed by the type of the saw that you have.

-HAND HELD CIRCULAR SAW - Positive angle blades which will help feed your saw through the material.
+HAND HELD CIRCULAR SAW - Positive angle circular saw blades which will help feed your saw through the material.

 For general day to day cutting of wood the alternative top bevel is ideal (ATB)